ardhrubo/ardhrubo/README.md

 If I can understand how the microscopic world works, it will help me understand the macroscopic world even better.

-From atoms to molecules, from bonds to reactions — Chemistry has shown me the hidden rules of nature.
+From atoms to molecules, from bonds to reactions, Chemistry has shown me the hidden rules of nature.

 Alongside Chemistry, I wanted to know how **computers** actually function.